Updated: Jul 3

 Qualified sick leave and qualified parental leave wages for which credit is allowed under the Families First Coronavirus Response Act (FFCRA).

 After spending money on payroll costs, you can take the rest to pay for other qualifying expenses.
 These costs are limited to 25% of the PPP loan.
-Please note down that non-payroll costs below are acceptable for loan forgiveness:
+Please note down that the non-payroll costs below are acceptable for loan forgiveness:

 Interest expenses on a mortgage on real or personal property and was existed before February 15th, 2020.